Menschenliebe

 Menschenliebe is an independent German feature film directed by Alexander Tuschinski.
 It had its premiere in Stuttgart, Germany in December 2010.
 It was screened and received numerous awards at international film-festivals, was additionally shown in various cinemas and screening events in Germany, and was officially released online in June 2013 on YouTube and Vimeo.

 Plot

 The film is about a young physics-student, Arnold Richter, who loves classical music - especially Mozart's opera Don Giovanni.
 Being a shy introvert, he has no luck finding a girlfriend.
 One day, he meets a man reminiscent of Don Giovanni.
 His new mentor teaches him how to seduce any woman in two minutes - but the more Arnold follows his advice, the more surreal his world becomes.

 Overview

-The film is considered a Low-Budget-Film, as everybody involved participated without payment.
-The cast consists of 46 mostly first-time actors.
-Alexander Tuschinski produced the film parallel to and independent of studying at Hochschule der Medien, Stuttgart.
+The film is regarded as a Low-Budget-Film, as all participants were involved voluntarily without compensation.
+The cast comprises 46 actors, most of whom were first-time performers.
+Alexander Tuschinski produced the film independently while studying at Hochschule der Medien, Stuttgart.